mastercomfig/mastercomfig/README.md

 Download ZIP, and extract the `mastercoms` folder to `GAME_FOLDER/tf/custom`.

-Read the first part at the top of `mastercoms/cfg/autoexec.cfg` for more instructions.
+Read `mastercoms/cfg/autoexec.cfg` for more instructions.

-Also, look at the Graphical Downgrades section if you have a weak GPU.

 ## Clean up

 If you have already have a config, or want to remove mine, delete any configs you may have in `GAME_FOLDER/tf/custom` and then delete the `GAME_FOLDER/tf/cfg` folder.
-Then, add `-autoconfig` to the launch options and start Team Fortress 2.
-Now, at the main menu, quit and then remove the `-autoconfig` launch option.
+Then, add `-default -autoconfig` to the launch options and start Team Fortress 2.
+Now, at the main menu, enable console and then enter `host_writeconfig`, quit and then remove the `-default -autoconfig` launch option.

 NOTE: This will reset ALL settings.